How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Causal Machine Learning

 Under the identifying assumptions outlined in Section \ref{identifyingassumptions}, the ATE $\Delta$ defined in equation \eqref{ATE} corresponds to $\theta$:

 where $\mu(D=d,X)$ denotes the conditional mean outcome given treatment state $D=d$ and covariates $X$.
-As long as the function $\mu$ is of a known functional form and $X$ is low-dimensional, we can estimate $\hat{\mu}(D,X)$ by regressing $Y$ on $D$ and $X$ and then determine the ATE according to equation \ref{eq:theta}.
-However, the amount of data on customers available to marketers is often extensive and the functional form of relationships between observable customer characteristics and purchasing behavior is often unknown and complex.
-It may, therefore, in many cases be preferable to use an approach that integrates ML algorithms into the estimation of the causal effect in order to take advantage of the functional flexibility and the ability to deal with high-dimensional data inherent in ML algorithms.
-Put simply, ML algorithms are used to estimate models for predicting $Y$ as a function of $D$ and $X$ ($\mu(D,X)$) as well as for predicting the probability of being treated conditional on $X$, which is commonly referred to as the propensity score $p(X) = Pr(D = 1|X)$.
+As long as the function $\mu$ is of known functional form and $X$ is low-dimensional, we can estimate $\hat{\mu}(D,X)$ by regressing $Y$ on $D$ and $X$ and then determine the ATE according to equation \eqref{eq:theta}.
+However, the amount of customer data available to marketers is often extensive, and the functional form of relationships between observable customer characteristics and purchasing behavior is often unknown and complex.
+It may, therefore, in many cases be preferable to use an approach that integrates ML algorithms into the estimation of the causal effect to take advantage of the functional flexibility and the ability to deal with high-dimensional data inherent in ML algorithms.
+Put simply, ML algorithms are used to estimate models for predicting $Y$ as a function of $D$ and $X$ ($\mu(D,X)$) and for predicting the probability of being treated conditional on $X$, which is commonly referred to as the propensity score $p(X) = Pr(D = 1|X)$.
 These predictions are then integrated into the estimation of the treatment effects.